 There is also an offence known as 'tipping off' under the Act.
 This is what would happen if a person in the regulated sector were to reveal that a suspicious activity report had been made, say for example about a customer, to that customer.
 Where this disclosure would be likely to prejudice any investigation by the authorities, an offence may be committed.
 A tipping off offence may also be committed where a person in the regulated sector discloses that an investigation into allegations that a money laundering offence has been committed is being contemplated or carried out, and again, that this disclosure would be likely to prejudice that investigation.
 As you can imagine therefore, if you were to ask an accountant or estate agent whether they had made any reports about you, they would not be able to discuss this with you at all.
 If they did, they could break the law and could face a fine or imprisonment, or both.

 How we can help

 The legislation brings a number of professions and businesses into the regulated sector.
-Complying with the requirements of money laundering legislation requires those affected to introduce a number of new procedures to ensure that they meet their legal responsibilities.
+Complying with the requirements of both the Act and the 2017 Regulations (as amended) requires those affected to introduce a number of procedures to ensure that they meet their legal responsibilities.
 If you have a business in the Lancashire area and would like to discuss how the legislation could affect you and your organisation please do contact us at CCM.